Difegue/TVC-16/content/008-lrr-survey.md

 ### 👉 Easier way to update the WSL/Karen installation

-I initially planned to keep the bootloader/Karen installation static and allow sideloading of new LRR package.tar releases as they come(with an update button and everything), but that was technically a bit harder so I gave up on it.
+I initially planned to keep the bootloader/Karen installation static, and allow sideloading new LRR releases as they come(with an update button and everything).
+That was technically a bit harder so I gave up on it.

-PowerShell scripts for installing/uninstalling aren't convenient though, and ideally I'd like to move to a proper Windows installer package further down the line.
-Making .msis is a pain in the ass though, so don't expect that soon.
+PowerShell scripts for installing/uninstalling aren't convenient, and ideally I'd like to move to a proper Windows installer package further down the line.
+Making .msis is a pain in the ass though, so don't expect that soon. ¯\_(ツ)_/¯

 ### 👉 Miscellaneous reader UX woes

 Everyone has their own favorite way to read, and as such it's really hard to make a one-size fits all reader.
 (Which is why desktop client + external reader would certainly alleviate that pain.)

 Here are most of the remarks I received.
 The [UX improvements](https://github.com/Difegue/LANraragi/issues/114) issue also keeps growing with everyone adding in their own remarks, which makes this all rather hard to track.
 * Automatic slideshow mode with configurable timer
 * "Long strip" view from Mangadex
 * Random next/previous page
 * Easier way to copy the current image from the reader
 * Display archive tags in reader
 * Proper full-size image link for two-page mode

 I'll tackle some of those every now and then, probably.
 The reader itself is in pretty good shape as far as JavaScript goes (unlike the archive index), so it's easy to work on.

 ### 👉 Provide a better discussion place for support and plugin sharing